Welcome to the second part of this series aimed to make you a better Vim user!

 go to the previous tab.

-You can as well add a count before the last two keystrokes.
+You can also add a count before the last two keystrokes.
 For example,

 1gT go to the first tab.
 Yep, tabs are indexed from 1.